What Does an Ultrasound Technician Do?

-An ultrasound technician operates special equipment that uses high-frequency sound waves to record images of internal organs.
-Using this equipment helps doctors and other health professionals diagnose patients' ailments.
+An ultrasound technician helps doctors and other health professionals diagnose patients' ailments.
+He or she operates special equipment that uses high-frequency sound waves to record images of internal organs.
 Other job titles for this occupation include ultrasound tech, diagnostic medical sonographer, or sonographer.

 Ultrasound technicians work directly with patients and physicians.
 They may specialize in obstetric and gynecologic, abdominal, breast, vascular, or cardiac sonography.

-- Most work in hospitals; doctors and diagnostic imaging centers employ others.
+- Most work in hospitals, doctors' offices, and diagnostic imaging centers.

 - Jobs are typically full time.

 - The job outlook for ultrasound technicians is excellent.
-The U.S. Bureau of Labor Statistics classifies it as a "Bright Outlook" occupation because employment is expected to grow much faster than it will in most other occupations through 2024.
+The U.S. Bureau of Labor Statistics classifies it as a "Bright Outlook" occupation because employment is expected to grow much faster than the average for all occupations between 2016 and 2026.

 Roles and Responsibilities

 What is it like to work in this occupation?
 To learn about job duties, we consulted some job announcements on Indeed.com.
-We learned that ultrasound techs may:
+We learned ultrasound techs:

 The Truth About Being an Ultrasound Technician